carlmontanari/scrapli/docs/api_docs/channel/base_channel.md

         comms_prompt_search_depth: depth of the buffer to search in for searching for the prompt in "read_until_prompt"; smaller number here will generally be faster, though may be less reliable; default value is 1000
-        comms_ansi: comms_ansi to assign to the channel, see above
         timeout_ops: timeout_ops to assign to the channel, see above
         channel_log: log "channel" output -- this would be the output you would normally see on a terminal.
 If `True` logs to `scrapli_channel.log`, if a string is provided, logs to